modin-project/modin/docs/flow/modin/experimental/xgboost.rst

 1. The data is passed to :py:func:`~modin.experimental.xgboost.xgboost_ray._train` function as a :py:class:`~modin.experimental.xgboost.DMatrix` object.
-Using an iterator of :py:class:`~modin.experimental.xgboost.DMatrix`, lists of ``ray.ObjectRef`` with row partitions of Modin DataFrame are exctracted.
+Using an iterator of :py:class:`~modin.experimental.xgboost.DMatrix`, lists of ``ray.ObjectRef`` with row partitions of Modin DataFrame are extracted.
 Example:

    .. code-block:: python